geopm/geopm/service/docs/source/geopm_pio.3.rst

   Providing a string of ``NAME_MAX`` length (from ``limits.h``\ ) will be sufficient for storing any *result*.
   Returns zero on success, error value on failure.

+``geopm_pio_reset()``
+Reset the GEOPM platform interface causing resources to be freed.
+This will cause the internal PlatormIO instance to be released/deleted and reconstructed.
+As a result, any signals and controls that had been pushed will be cleared, any batch servers that had been started will be stopped, and all registered IOGroups will be reset.

 Serial Functions
 ----------------